 Keep that area all the time with pee pads, also.
-That way you can immediately change them out when they get soiled.
-Also keep in mind that Chihuahuas pee more often than some other dogs thanks to their small size-so having plenty of pads around is a good thing (and sanitary, too!)
+That way, you can immediately change them out when they get soiled.
+Also, remember that Chihuahuas pee more often than some other dogs, thanks to their small size-so, having plenty of pads around is a good thing (and sanitary, too!)

 Most families use the basement, spare rooms, or the bathroom as the place where their dog will go potty.
-Having a doggy door on the space they are to go in is a nice way to build independence and help them get to the spot faster.
+Having a doggy door on the space they are to go in is an excellent way to build independence and help them get to the spot faster.

-Now, let’s actually talk about different ways of teaching your chihuahua to go potty on pee pads.
+Let’s talk about different ways of teaching your chihuahua and chihuahua to go potty on pee pads.

 Method 1: Pee Pad Room

-Choose a room that is suitable and easy for your Chi to get to when it’s time to go.
-It can be any room you deem suitable.
+Please choose a suitable and easy room for your Chi to get to when it’s time to go.
+It can be any room you deem appropriate.
 We recommend putting the pee pads in a spot with a tile or linoleum, or even concrete floor.
-This makes cleanups for really big messes easier.
-As always, make sure this room will be the ONLY room where the pee pads go.
+This makes cleanups for huge messes easier.
+As always, ensure this room will be the ONLY room where the pee pads go.

 Next, cover the whole floor with pee pads as best you can.
-This way your dog is guaranteed to go on the pee pads while they are learning.
-Once they get the hang of it, you can reduce this down to one or two pee pads.
+Your dog is guaranteed to go on the pee pads while learning.
+Once they get the hang of it, you can reduce it to one or two pee pads.

-Make sure as you feed him during regular times during the day, you take him in to go potty about 15 minutes after eating.
-As you lead him in, say a keyword like “Potty,” or “poop” or “go potty” so your dog knows what to do.
+Make sure you feed him regularly during the day; you take him to the potty about 15 minutes after eating.
+As you lead him in, say a keyword like “Potty,” “poop,” or “go potty” so your dog knows what to do.
 Supervise him closely.
 When he finally does go, offer a treat and praise.

-Supervise your dog so he just goes potty in the pee pad room.
+Supervise your dog so he goes potty in the pee pad room.
 Don’t let him sniff around and explore-this could lead him to think it’s okay to potty anywhere.
-Have him stick to the pee pads in terms of sniffing and poking around.
-Keep one soiled pad in the room so your Chi knows his scent.
-Other than that, do not keep soiled pads around, only clean ones.
+Have him stick to the pee pads for sniffing and poking around.
+Keep one filthy place in the room so your Chi knows his scent.
+Besides that, do not keep dirty pads around, only clean ones.

-Go to the room often so he knows this is the spot to be in the case he has to go to the potty.
-In case of an accident, redirect him to the room-do not punish!
+Go to the room often, so he knows this is the spot to be in case he has to go to the potty.
+In case of an accident, redirect him to the room-do, do not punish him!
 This will ensure he does not associate going potty with negative emotions.